VinodKumarKP/agent_documentation/readme/README_Strands_Agent_Core.md

   - Search for relevant information on the given topic
   - Verify source credibility
   - Summarize key findings

-  When you have gathered sufficient information, hand off to the analyst for deeper analysis.

 # ❌ Bad - Vague instructions
 system_prompt: You help with research.